 CASE Honors U.S. Institutions for Fundraising Excellence

-The Council for Advancement and Support of Education has announced the names of more than 90 U.S. higher education institutions that are being recognized with 2019 Educational Fundraising Awards.
+The Council for Advancement and Support of Education has announced the names of more than 100 U.S. educational institutions that are being recognized with 2019 Educational Fundraising Awards.

 The Educational Fundraising Awards annually recognize exemplary development programs based on a blind review of data submitted to the CASE AMAtlas Voluntary Support of Education (VSE) survey.
 CASE member institutions that have participated in the VSE for the past three years are automatically considered.
 A group of experienced educational fundraisers spends hours reviewing the data to determine the following awards: